On a singular eigenvalue problem and its applications in computing the Morse index of solutions to semilinear PDE's: The singular eigenvalue problem

 For future use we broaden the notion of radial singular eigenvalues, as we did in Subsection \ref{sse:prel-radial} for the standard radial eigenvalues.
-With this aim, for any $M\in\R$, $M\ge 2$, we define the Banach space
+With this aim, for any $M\in\R$, $M\ge 2$, we define the Lebesgue space

 with the scalar product $\int_0^1 r^{M-3}\eta\varphi\ dr$, so that

 Then we define the Banach spaces

 where $H^1_{M}$ and $H^1_{0,M}$ have been defined in \eqref{ffci} and \eqref{accazeroemme}.